 The Group’s Recruitment and Selection Policy contains relevant requirements in terms of checking eligibility to work in the UK and carrying out of necessary checks such as DBS (Disclosure and Barring Service) checks or Disclosure Scotland checks in Scotland.

-Our learning management system, Learning Zone has an eLearning module which covers modern slavery and human trafficking and is a mandatory requirement for all new starters to Riverside.
-It has a systematic reminder for all staff set for every two years and is automatically added into colleagues’ learning plan when it is due for completion.
+Our learning management system, People Hub Learning has an eLearning module which covers modern slavery and human trafficking and is a mandatory requirement for all new starters to Riverside.
+The training module is now on an annual cycle and part of the annual calendar in People Hub to be completed by all staff during May each year.

 Following completion of the module, every Riverside colleague will: